-2. Open Tiling Sequence... to define the sequence of the tiles (not available when you use a template).
+- 2. Open Tiling Sequence... to define the sequence of the tiles (not available when you use a template). - a) In Tile Start Position, select where you want the first overlap to be: on the top left 1, top right 1, bottom left 1 or bottom right 1.

-a) In Tile Start Position , select where you want the first overlap to be: on the top left top right, bottom left or bottom right tile.
-Note: You can use SmartNames for most options of this dialog.
-For button options like Tile Start Position , Direction and Pattern , you can set a SmartName by clicking distribution and edit it by clicking Edit
+You can use SmartNames for most options of this dialog.
+For button options like Tile

+Start Position, Direction and Pattern, you can set a SmartName by clicking , and edit it by clicking Edit...